BJIT-RnD/Easy-Purchase-Receipt-Validator/README.md

 This part explains how to call different methods of our library which will do specific tasks according to your neccessary.

-Atomic: Appropriate when the content is instantly delivered.
 ```swift
     /// Returns the original transaction identifier for the first purchase of a specific product identifier.
     ///